Juantantan/MandelbrotExplorer/Readme.md

 generated.
 OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate molecular sequences for finding possible new pharmaceutical drugs or for many thermodynamics applications.
+NB: OpenCL can also run with CPU vendor API implementations.
+It will be interesting to see how fast this type of kernel can work with the latest types of CPU, with their increasing use of more threads and more truly parallel threads.

 The interactive 'SDL2' layer listens for keypress or mouse events, allowing you to zoom in and out of a mandelbrot rendition.
 There are many other possible libraries which could be used.
 I used SDL because it is very easy to set up and